lorossi/corgos-telegram-bot/README.md

 ## Licensing

-I provide the code under the *Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)* as it is also stated in the code.
+I provide the code under the *MIT License* as it is also stated in the code.

 I every picture belongs to their rightfully owner.
 I do not claim to own any of these.